antoniotorres/homebridge-garage-door-gpio/README.md

 # Homebridge Garage Door Hack

 ```
 NOTE: This package can only be used with a Raspberry Pi.
-This package requires onoff as a dependency.
 ```

 Homebridge plugin the supports opening and closing a garage door thought the GPIO pins of the Raspberry Pi.